likesundayl/mxserver/README.md

-# MXBoard
+# MXServer

-MXBoard is the training/testing `Http/RPC` interface for [MXNet](https://github.com/apache/incubator-mxnet)
+`MXServer` is a training/testing `Http/RPC` interface for [MXNet](https://github.com/apache/incubator-mxnet)
 (currently based `mxnet-0.11.0`).
-And it is designed to support `image classification` and `object detection` training/test task now.
+And it is designed to support `image classification` and `object detection` training/test task right now.
 After I finish the basic parts, I will consider to make it possible to support other deep learning tasks.

 ## 1. How to Use